Wilto/wilto-makes-food/_src/orders/index.md

 #### Chili Oil

-A little spicy and a little numbing, this is all-purpose condiment is [a recipe](/recipes/chili-oil/) I’ve been tinkering with on and off for a long time.
+A little spicy and a little numbing, this all-purpose condiment is [a recipe](/recipes/chili-oil/) I’ve been tinkering with on and off for a long time.
 Don’t have the time or inclination to mix up a batch yourself?
 I got you.

 #### Chili Crisp

-A little more spicy and a little more numbing—this a slightly tweaked version of the Sichuan chili oil recipe you might already know and love, plus a handful of fried garlic chips, an irresponsible amount of crispy fried shallots, a scoop of [doubanjian](https://en.wikipedia.org/wiki/Doubanjiang), and a sprinkling of toasted sesame seeds.
+A little more spicy and a little more numbing—this is a slightly tweaked version of the Sichuan chili oil recipe you might already know and love, with the addition of a handful of fried garlic chips, an irresponsible amount of crispy fried shallots, a scoop of [doubanjian](https://en.wikipedia.org/wiki/Doubanjiang), and a sprinkling of toasted sesame seeds.

 ### Macarons

 Macarons are notoriously fussy, and you _know_ I love a fussy recipe.
-So much so, in fact, that I keep making them despite having bags and bags of macaron shells burnin’ a hole in my freezer as it is.
+So much so, in fact, that I keep on making them—despite having bags and bags of macaron shells burnin’ a hole in my freezer as it is.
+Only you can save my household from this absurd cookie surplus.

 | Quantity   | Price |
 | ---------- | -----:|